Berkshire Fencible Cavalry

-The Windsor Foresters, or more formally the Berkshire Fencible Cavalry, was a British regiment of cavalry raised for home defence in 1794.
-It served in Lincolnshire and Scotland on coastal defence and anti-smuggling duties until 1800.
-A second regiment, the Berkshire Provisional Cavalry was converted into fencible cavalry in 1799.
-Both regiments were disbanded in 1800, when a number of members transferred to a new Yeomanry Cavalry Troop at Wargrave.
+The Berkshire Fencible Cavalry, popularly known as the Windsor Foresters, was a British fencible cavalry regiment raised in 1794 in the English country of Berkshire during the French Revolutionary Wars.
+It served in Lincolnshire and Scotland on coastal defence and anti-smuggling duties for the duration of the regiment's existence.
+In 1799, the Berkshire Provisional Cavalry, the county contingent of the Provisional Cavalry, was converted into a fencible cavalry regiment.
+Both regiments were disbanded in 1800, with several former members of the units transferring to a newly raised Yeomanry Cavalry troop at Wargrave.

 Windsor Foresters

 Fencible regiments were full-time troops, raised to serve in any part of Great Britain and Ireland for the duration of a war, releasing Regular Army units for overseas service.
 A large number were raised in 1794 during the French Revolutionary War.
 The Windsor Foresters or Berkshire Fencible Cavalry (Note: The 1797 list of fencible officers only uses the less formal title of Windsor Foresters.
 It also indicates that the regiment was fifth in seniority among fencible cavalry.) were raised in Berkshire by Charles Rooke, who was appointed colonel on 1 May 1794, with Sir Nathaniel Dukinfield, Bt, as lieutenant-colonel.
 The regiment consisted of six Troops.
 Among the captains was Moses Ximenes of Bear Place, at Hare Hatch near Wargrave, whose younger brother David Ximenes, a half-pay captain in the Regular Army, was commissioned into the Foresters as a lieutenant in January 1795.